-£10 YGs only Young Georgians are invited to spend an evening at 6 Fitzroy Square as the muralist Alan Dodd discusses his career and work.
-Alan Dodd works as a designer and
+This lecture has been rescheduled for Monday 19th September £15 (£10 YGs) You are invited to spend an evening at 6 Fitzroy Square as the muralist Alan Dodd discusses his career and

 Alan Dodd works as a designer and mural painter, generally in historic and sensitive architectural settings, as well as providing new work ‘in keeping’.
 He attended Maidstone College of Art and then the Painting School at the Royal Academy.
 He has been painting murals since the 1970s.